Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

 Things need to be done:
 .
 If Launchy starts off the screen, move it!
 .
-Why isn't explory's '\' being used instead of ' | ' ???
-.
 When you select a file from the dropdown and hit enter, it appends the filename to the path and blows up .
 When I type in w, pause for the dropdown, then type i it expands "webstats" and appends an i .
 I got a crash once when I typed in "my do" then hit tab for my documents :/  It had been in use for awhile.